-Some urogynecologists and urologists refuse to utilize mesh procedures; it is a personal preference the specialists in the field make on a one-on-one basis based on their individual concerns.
+Some urogynecologists and urologists do not provide mesh procedures; it is a personal preference the specialists in the field make on a one-on-one basis based on their individual concerns.
 A significant percentage of urogynecologists and urologists who utilize mesh feel transvaginal mesh procedures are a beneficial option.
 I am a woman whose surgical procedure was transvaginal mesh placement in February 2008.
 I have been very happy with the outcome; as a woman who is extremely active, I wanted my POP repair to be a one time event rather than worrying about potential for additional POP surgical intervention down the road.

 Small incisions, proper mesh insertion location, preparation of mesh insertion site, use of estrogen cream pre and post-surgery, degree of mesh tension, and a two layer closure are important considerations for a quality mesh procedure, whether a surgeon performs mesh surgery through a transvaginal, robotic, or abdominal incision.

 Articles by Sherrie Palm

 As information and studies on long term efficacy of mesh become available, APOPS will post them on this page.